 Your iPad must be connected with iCloud to use this feature.
 Review our lesson on Syncing Your iPad to learn how.

-If you have a lot of different people saved to your contacts list, it can be difficult to find a contact quickly.
-Fortunately, there are two easy ways to navigate your contacts:
+If you have many different people saved to your contacts list, it can be difficult to find a contact quickly.
+Fortunately, there are two easy ways to navigate your contacts.

 Before you can set the My Info card, you'll need to create a contact with your own name and information.

-To add a relationship, press and hold the Home button to access Siri, then explain the contact relationship.
+To add a relationship label, press and hold the Home button to access Siri, then explain the contact relationship.

-You can also set a relationship label for a contact manually.
+You can also manually set a relationship label for a contact.
 When viewing the contact, tap Edit, then scroll down and select add related name.